cuuminh10/aws-note/Java-note.md

 với mỗi case test tôi sẽ khai báo nói bằng @Test annotations. và trong mỗi case tôi sẽ so sánh gía trị trả về bằng phương thức assertEquals, nếu là boolean thì assertTrue

+When I write Unittest I will have to define the purpose of each case I will test, if I have objects that can be reused many times I will use @beforeAll but if for each case i will have a different object i will use beforeEach, and similar to it i will have @AfterAll, @AfterEach
+For each test case I will declare it with @Test annotations. and in each case i will compare the return value by assertEquals method, if it is boolean then assertTrue

 # Khi viết unit test thì bạn có tiêu chí nào để đánh giá hiệu quả không?
 tôi sẽ cover hết toàn bộ các line code của mình theo đúng bussiness, và coverrage ít nhất là 80% line code mà tôi đã sửa đổi cho services đó

+I will cover all my line coding arcoding to right bussiness, and coverrage at least is 80%  of the line code that i modifed to that services